At a Glance

 Home sleep apnea testing involves an overnight test for sleep apnea that is conducted in a person’s home.
 This test requires using a special device through the night.
 A pre-programmed device may be provided to a person or it may be set up in the home by a trained provider.

-While home sleep apnea testing is usually more convenient, it does not collect as much data as an in-lab sleep apnea test.
+While home sleep apnea testing is usually more convenient, it doesn't collect as much data as an in-lab sleep apnea test.
 For this reason, home testing is only used when:

 - A doctor suspects that a person has OSA and not another sleep disorder

-- A person has not been diagnosed with any other sleep disorders
+- A person hasn't been diagnosed with any other sleep disorders

 - It’s unlikely that other health problems are interfering with breathing

-- The sleeper is not a mission-critical worker, such as a police officer, pilot, or commercial driver
+- The sleeper isn't a mission-critical worker, such as a police officer, pilot, or commercial driver

-After a home sleep apnea test is complete, the results will be reviewed during a follow-up visit with the doctor.
-Based on the number of breathing disruptions detected, an at-home test can be used to diagnose OSA.
-If the results are unclear or incongruous with a person’s symptoms, the doctor may recommend confirming the results with an in-lab sleep study.
+After a home sleep apnea test is complete, if the results are unclear or incongruous with a person’s symptoms, the doctor may recommend confirming the results with an in-lab sleep study.

 What Are the Next Steps After Getting a Diagnosis?